 - pinch red pepper flakes

 - Mix all ingredients.
+Do not drain beans (the liquid will help bind the mixture.)
 Chill in fridge for 20-30 minutes.
 This makes it easier to form the patties.

 - Form patties with 1/3 each of mix.